billjh/blog/source/_posts/2017/c-sharp-immutable-types.md

 }
 {% endcodeblock %}

-As a side note, [this](https://visualstudio.uservoice.com/forums/121579-visual-studio-ide/suggestions/16067509-codelens-reflect-references-count-on-public-field) could be a small reason that discourages using of fields: _Visual Studio CodeLens_ does not show references count on both public and private fields as it does on auto-properties.
+As a side note, [this](https://visualstudio.uservoice.com/forums/121579-visual-studio-ide/suggestions/16067509-codelens-reflect-references-count-on-public-field) currently could be a small reason that discourages using of fields: _Visual Studio CodeLens_ does **not** show references count on both public and private fields as it does on auto-properties.

 ![](codelens.png)